 Community Mobilization to Restrict Minors' Access to Tobacco Products

 This model includes interventions that promote community-wide support for restricting minors' access to tobacco products.
-The Community Guide reports that community mobilization is effective in decreasing tobacco use among youth only when combined with additional interventions.
 Interventions can include promoting community-wide education on tobacco issues, providing education to retailers about restricting the sale of tobacco to minors, and supporting policy changes that encourage tobacco sale enforcement and tobacco-free environments.

 Examples of Community Mobilization Interventions